syncfusion-content/wpf-docs/wpf/CheckedListBox/Getting-Started.md

 ---
 layout: post
-title: Getting started with WPF CheckListBox control | Syncfusion
+title: Getting Started with WPF CheckedListBox control | Syncfusion
-description: Learn here about getting started with Syncfusion WPF CheckListBox control and more details about the control features.
+description: Learn here about getting started with Syncfusion WPF CheckedListBox (CheckListBox) control, its elements and more.
 platform: WPF
 control: CheckListBox
 documentation: ug
 ---

-# Getting started with WPF CheckListBox
+# Getting Started with WPF CheckedListBox (CheckListBox)

 This section explains how to display and select the required items using the WPF [CheckListBox](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.CheckListBox.html) control.